MukeshRajmohan29/Healthcare_Chatbot/README.md

 ### Database

 The application uses SQLite for storing chat logs.
-The database file (`chatbot.db`) will be created automatically on first run.
+The database file (`caps_healthbot.db`) will be created automatically on first run.

 ## 🔐 Security & Session Features